Populaire (film): Plot

-Competing against the current national champion, Rose makes it to the finals, but struggles under the pressure.
-Before her final match, Louis tells Rose that he had been lying and that he has secretly been recording that her typing speed is regularly faster than her opponent's best record.
-Angered by his lie, Rose is enraged into winning.
-Rose is ecstatic at winning and flashes Louis a big smile from on stage.
-After initially being elated, Louis begins to feel inadequate for somewhat ambiguous reasons.
-He abandons her and their training sessions.
+Louis and Rose travel to Paris together, and the night before the national championship, they confess their love for each other and have sex.
+Competing against the current national champion, Rose makes it to the finals but struggles under the pressure.
+Shortly before Rose's final match, Louis tells her that he had been lying to her, revealing that he had secretly noticed that her typing speed is regularly faster than her opponent's best record.
+Angered by his deceit, Rose wins.
+She later tells Louis she loves him, but he claims he only slept with her to help her win the championship.

-Rose stays in Paris and becomes a French celebrity, endorsed by a major typing firm and begins using their newest typewriter.
-She never forgets Louis and calls him regularly, although Louis never answers the phone.
-Louis tries to move on, but is generally depressed and feels inadequate.
-Rose begins to move on and is soon in New York at the world typing competition.
+Heartbroken, Rose stays in Paris, where she becomes a celebrity sponsored by Japy, a major typewriter manufacturer.
+She becomes the spokesperson for Japy's brand-new pink typewriter, the Populaire, which she uses to prepare for the world championship, though she finds the keyboard too small.
+Rose still calls Louis regularly, although he never answers the phone.
+She becomes romantically involved with Gilbert Japy and travels to New York City for the world typing championship.

-While Rose starts the world competition in New York, Louis struggles with his own feelings.
-He reaches out to Marie and asks why she chose Bob over him.
-She says she didn't: Louis chose to be second place.
-Louis explains that he could never give Rose the smile and happiness she had when she won in Paris—the same smile that he saw on Marie on her wedding day to Bob.
-Marie says, "I was smiling because I felt loved."
+Struggling with his own feelings, Louis asks Marie why she chose Bob over him.
+She replies that Bob proposed a life together, while Louis left for World War II.
+Louis explains that he could never give Rose the smile and happiness she had when she won in Paris—the same smile that he saw on Marie the day she married Bob.
+Marie tells Louis she was smiling because she felt loved.
+She encourages him to overcome his fear.

-Louis realises he needs to overcome his own feelings of inadequacy and flies to New York to support Rose in the international typing competition.
-He arrives just before the second round of the finals ends.
+Louis flies to New York with Bob to support Rose in the world championship.
+They arrive just before the second round of the finals ends.
 As the judges announce the results, Rose is behind and struggling.
-She runs backstage to fetch her old typewriter, and Louis confronts her and professes his love.
-They kiss.
+When Gilbert attempts to dissuade Louis from seeing Rose, Louis punches Gilbert and follows Rose, who runs backstage to retrieve her old typewriter.
+Louis professes his love for her, and they kiss.

-Rose goes on stage for the last round - seemingly energised by love.
-She races ahead in the final match.
-About halfway in, her typewriter jams.
-She is too fast for the typewriter.
-She quickly recovers and races ahead again, winning the competition to be the World's Fastest Typist.
-Louis walks on stage and kisses her, the film ending with the two holding hands and the audience cheering.
+Rose takes the stage for the last round, seemingly energised by her love for Louis.
+Although her typewriter jams halfway through the match, she quickly recovers and wins the championship, being declared the world's fastest typist.
+On stage, Louis and Rose kiss and hold hands as the audience cheers.